 Wikidata is a store of structured information or “statements” about things or concepts (“items”).
 Each statement comprises a key-value pair where the key is a community-defined property, and the value is editable by any Wikidata user.
 Each Wikidata item has a unique identifier of the form Qn (where n is an integer), each property has an identifier in the form Pn (in this article I often refer to Wikidata properties by their P number).
 A given key-value pair can have one or more qualifiers (Vrandečić & Krötzsch, 2014), that is, a statement about that particular value.
 For example, a multi-author publication will have multiple values of the property “author” (P50).
 Adding the qualifier “series ordinal” (P1545) to each value enables us to express order of authorship, i.e., the first author has a series ordinal qualifier of “1”, the second author has the value “2”, and so on.

 Ideally values in Wikidata are accompanied by one or more references to the sources of those values.
 Typically references are links to external sources (such as a web site or database), but they can also be links to another item in Wikidata (for example the item corresponding to a publication that is the source of that value).
 Among the strengths of Wikidata is its support for multiple languages, and for multiple values for the same property.
 Hence Wikidata can accommodate cases where there is legitimate disagreement about the value a property should take (for example, the date of publication of a work).
 While any user can edit values, properties are added by community consensus.
 A property is proposed, discussed, and if it receives community support it becomes available for editors to add to an item.
-The information stored in Wikidata can be expressed as Resource Description Framework (RDF) triples (Erxleben et al., 2014) and there is a SPARQL endpoint that enables anyone to query the data.
+The information stored in Wikidata can be expressed as Resource Description Framework (RDF) triples (Erxleben et al., 2014) and there is a SPARQL (SPARQL Protocol and RDF Query Language) endpoint that enables anyone to query the data.

 Wikicite

 The original scope of Wikidata was to provide structured data to underpin the different Wikipedia projects.
 Hence, notionally each item in Wikidata had a corresponding entity in at least one of the various Wikipedias.
 However, as Wikidata has grown the potential of having a single, queryable, community-edited database of structured information has become increasingly clear.
-Hence many items being added to Wikidata might not themselves have a Wikipedia page, but are relevant to the content and goals of Wikipedia.
+Hence many items being added to Wikidata might not themselves have a Wikipedia page but are relevant to the content and goals of Wikipedia.
 A good example of this are bibliographic citations, which are a key source of support for factual statements made on Wikipedia.

 The Wikicite project started out with the goal to provide structured bibliographic data for citations across the different Wikipedia projects.
 Given that the scope of Wikipedia includes taxonomy, many of the publications cited in Wikipedia (and hence destined to be in Wikidata) are relevant to taxonomy.
 Furthermore, there is a wiki devoted entirely to taxonomy (Wikispecies), which includes pages for taxa, taxonomists, and taxonomic publications.
 Many of these pages also have corresponding items in Wikidata.
 Hence a considerable amount of taxonomic literature has already been added by contributors to the WikiCite project.